-Quantitative similarity indices (applied on raw abundances) include percentage similarity, which is a quantitative version of Sørensen similarity index (which means that if calculated on presence-absence data, it gives the same results are Sørensen similarity index).
-Note that percentage difference, calculated as 1-percentage similarity, is called Bray-Curtis index.
+Quantitative similarity indices (applied on quantitative abundance data) include percentage similarity, which is a quantitative version of Sørensen similarity index (if calculated on presence-absence data, it gives the same results are Sørensen similarity index).
+Note that percentage difference, calculated as 1-percentage similarity, is called Bray-Curtis distance index (see below).

 While similarity indices return the highest value in the case that both compares samples are identical (maximally similar), distance indices are largest for two samples which do not share any species (are maximally dissimilar).
 There are two types of distance (or dissimilarity) indices2):

 An important criterium is whether the distance index is metric or not (i.e. it is semi-metric or non-metric).
-The term “metric” refers to the indices which can be displayed in the orthogonal Euclidean space, since they obey so-called “triangle inequality principle” (see explanation in Fig. 3).
-Some dissimilarity indices calculated from similarities are metric (e.g. Jaccard dissimilarity), some are not (e.g. Sørensen dissimilarity and it's a quantitative version called Bray-Curtis dissimilarity).
+The term “metric” refers to the distance indices that obey the following four metric properties: 1) minimum distance is zero, 2) distance is always positive (unless it is zero), 3) the distance between sample 1 and sample 2 is the same as distance between sample 2 and sample 1, and 4) triangle inequality (see explanation in Figure 3).
+Indices that obey the fourth, triangle-inequality principles, can be displayed in the orthogonal Euclidean space (and are sometimes called as having Euclidean property; note that Euclidean distance is just one of many distance indices having Euclidean property).
+Some distance indices calculated from similarities are metric (e.g. Jaccard dissimilarity), some are not (e.g. Sørensen dissimilarity and its quantitative version, called Bray-Curtis distance, are semimetric; some other distance may be nonmetric - they can reach negative values, which is nonsensible for ecological data).
 In the case of Sørensen and Bray-Curtis (and some others), this can be solved by calculating the dissimilarity as instead of the standard (where S is the similarity); resulting dissimilarity index is then metric.
 Indices which are not metric cause troubles in ordination methods relying on Euclidean space (PCoA or db-RDA) and numerical clustering algorithms which need to locate samples in the Euclidean space (such as Ward algorithm or K-means).
 For example, PCoA calculated using distances which are not metric creates axes with negative eigenvalues, and this e.g. in db-RDA may result in virtually higher variation explained by explanatory variables than would reflect the data.

 Bray-Curtis dissimilarity or percentage difference3) is one complement of percentage similarity index described above.
-It is considered suitable for community composition data, since it ignores double zeros, and it has a meaningful upper value equal to one (meaning complete mismatch between species composition of two samples, i.e. if one species in one sample is present and has some abundance, the same species in the other samples is zero, and vice versa).
+It is considered suitable for community composition data since it is asymmetrical (ignores double zeros), and it has a meaningful upper value equal to one (meaning complete mismatch between species composition of two samples, i.e. if one species in one sample is present and has some abundance, the same species in the other samples is zero, and vice versa).
 Bray-Curtis considers absolute species abundances in the samples, not only relative species abundances.
 The index is not metric, but the version calculated as (where PS is percentage similarity) is metric and can be used in PCoA.

 where y1j and y2j are abundances of species j in sample 1 and 2, respectively.

 Euclidean distance, although not suitable for ecological data, is frequently used in a multivariate analysis (mostly because it is the implicit distance for linear ordination methods like PCA, RDA and for some clustering algorithms).
 Euclidean distance has no upper limit and the maximum value depends on the data.
-The main reason why it is not suitable for compositional data is that it is a symmetrical index, i.e. it treats double zeros in the same way as double presences.
-Double zeros shrink the distance between two plots.
-The solution is to apply Euclidean distances on pre-transformed species composition data (e.g. using Hellinger, Chord or chi-square transformation).
-An example of calculating Euclidean distance between samples with only two species is on Fig. 4.
+The main reason why it is not suitable for compositional data is that it is a symmetrical index, i.e. it treats double zeros in the same way as double presences, and as a result, double zeros shrink the distance between two plots (the solution is to apply Euclidean distances on pre-transformed species composition data, e.g. using Hellinger, Chord or chi-square transformation; resulting distances are then asymmetrical).
+Another disadvantage of Euclidean distance is that it puts more emphasis on the absolute species abundances instead of species presences and absences in the samples; as the result, Euclidean distances between two samples not sharing any species may be smaller than between two samples sharing all species, but with the same species having large abundance differences between samples (Euclidean paradox).
+An example of calculating Euclidean distance between samples with only two species is on Figure 4.

 Chord distance is Euclidean distance calculated on normalized species data.
 Normalization means that species vector in multidimensional space is of unit length; to normalize the species vector, one needs to divide each species abundance in a given sample by the square-rooted sum of squared abundances of all species in that sample.
 Chord distance is then the Euclidean distance between samples with normalized species data.
-An advantage of chord distance compared to Euclidean distance is that it has the upper limit (equal to ), while Euclidean distance has no upper limit.
+An advantage of chord distance compared to Euclidean distance is that it is asymmetrical (ignores double zeros) and has the upper limit (equal to ), while Euclidean distance has no upper limit.

 Hellinger distance is Euclidean distance calculated on Hellinger transformed species data (and is the distance used in tb-PCA and tb-RDA if the species data are pre-transformed by Hellinger transformation).
 Hellinger transformation consists of first relativizing the species abundances in the sample by standardizing them to sample total (sum of all abundances in the sample); then, each standardized value is square-rooted.
 This puts the species abundances on the relative scale, and square-rooting lowers the importance of the dominant species.
-Hellinger distance has an upper limit of and is considered as a suitable method for ecological data with many zeros.
+Hellinger distance is asymmetrical (not influenced by double zeros) and has an upper limit of , which makes it a suitable method for ecological data with many zeros.

-Chi-square distance is rarely calculated itself, but is important since it is implicit for CA and CCA ordination.
+Chi-square distance is an asymmetrical distance which is rarely calculated itself, but is important since it is implicit for CA and CCA ordination.